raphw/jenesis/README.md

   parses POMs (with parent inheritance), applies dependency-management overrides, walks the transitive closure with Maven's nearest-wins version conflict resolution, honors `<exclusions>`, distinguishes `compile`/`runtime` /`provided`/`test` scopes (and prunes them per Maven's transitive-scope rules), and resolves BOM (`pom`-type) imports.
+Any entries supplied via the `Resolver` SPI's `versions` parameter are folded into the resolver's internal `managedDependencies` map as if they had been declared in a virtual outermost `<dependencyManagement>` block, so an external pin (e.g. a `<dependencyManagement>` entry from the local POM emitted by `MavenProject`) overrides what each visited POM would have selected on its own.
 The output is a flat list of resolved coordinates that downstream steps (`Checksum`, `Download`) consume.
 - **`MavenDependencyKey` / `MavenDependencyName` / `MavenDependencyValue` / `MavenDependencyScope`** are the
   data records the resolver operates on. `Key` is the conflict-resolution identity (groupId+artifactId+type +classifier, version excluded so the resolver can pick one); `Name` is `groupId+artifactId` for BOM/parent